liquidctl/liquidctl/docs/windows/running-your-first-command-line-program.md

 liquid temperature sensor)._

-Links to specific documentation for each device family can be found in the [list of _Supported Devices_].
-These will list which specific features and attributes are supported by each device, and provide some additional examples.
+Links to specific documentation for each device family can be found in the [list of _Supported Devices_], and that will list all features and attributes that are supported by each device, with corresponding examples.

 [list of _Supported Devices_]: ../../README.md#supported-devices